zonca/italianschoolsd-website/site/content/news/enrollment-is-open.md

 ---
 title: Enrollment is open
 date: 2021-07-15T15:04:10.000Z
+description: Pre-enrollment is now open for the 2021-2022 academic year.
 ---

-Pre-enrollment is now open for the 2021-2022 academic year.

 [Checkout all the details about the classes we offer](/classes), then proceed with pre-enrollment.